 You can always guess at a diagnosis based on a hunch or previous experience, but the odds of hitting the target every time are pretty slim.
 That is how parts changers "fix" cars.
 They replace the part they think might be causing the problem, and when that fails to cure the problem they replace something else and so on.
 Eventually they may replace the right part that was really causing the problem.
-But in the meantime, they have bought a lot of parts they didn't really need.
+But in the meantime, they have bought parts they did not really need.

 Engine Diagnostic Strategies

 There are better ways to tackle intermittent engine problems.
 One is to wait until the intermittent has become a more frequent or continuous problem.
-It's always easier to diagnose a part that has failed than one which is only misbehaving.
-But if you can't depend on your car and don't want to get stranded, you need to fix it now.
+It is always easier to diagnose a part that has failed than one which is only misbehaving.
+But if you cannot depend on your car and don't want to risk a breakdown, you need to fix it now.

 One time-saving step that may allow you to zero right in on the cause is to check for any technical service bulletins that might be out on the problem.
 It may be a situation where there is a pattern failure and the vehicle manufacturer has already done the diagnostic homework and figured out the solution for you.
 In many cases, taking a few minutes to check for a possible TSB can save you hours of frustration and wasted diagnostic time.
 The cure may not be to replace a part but to reflash the computer to change its operating instructions.